Prefolds Cloth Diapering 101

-If you've been curious about prefold diapers, you'll enjoy this article that covers everything you need to know to get started.
+If you've been curious about prefold diapers, you'll enjoy this article covering everything you need to know to get started with cloth diapering your baby.

 What is a Prefold?